EU urges Serbia to mend Kosovo ties, criticises Turkey

 More than 90 countries, including the United States and most EU members, have recognised the new country as a sovereign state.
 Belgrade has vowed never to do so, but is under pressure to improve cooperation with Kosovo in fields ranging from trade to state institutions and security.

-Serbian Prime Minister Ivica Dacic said he was disturbed by remarks about "visible and sustainable" improvement of relations with Kosovo in the EU's 2012 Enlargement Strategy Paper, which charts a path for each candidate country in the coming year.
+Serbian Prime Minister Ivica Dacic said he was disturbed by EU remarks about "visible and sustainable" improvement of relations with Kosovo, mentioned in the 2012 Enlargement Strategy Paper which sets out the way forward for each candidate country in the coming year.

 The document says normalisation of predominantly Serb northern Kosovo, which refuses to recognise Pristina's rule, should be achieved "while respecting the territorial integrity of Kosovo and the particular needs of the local population".